 Medicaid Planning in Kentucky

-Kentucky has its own rules governing Medicaid eligibility, and they can be difficult to interpret without help.
+Kentucky has its own rules governing Medicaid eligibility, and they can be confusing to navigate on your own.
 The state's Medicaid program covers nursing facility care and certain home- and community-based services, but getting there requires meeting strict financial criteria.

 Medicaid planning isn't about hiding assets or gaming the system.
 It's about making use of the protections built into the law, like spousal protection rules that prevent a healthy spouse from being left destitute when the other enters a nursing home, or exempt asset categories that don't count against eligibility.
 These strategies are permitted under federal and Kentucky Medicaid law, and for many families, they are the only thing standing between careful planning and financial ruin.

-The earlier you start working with a Radcliff elder law attorney on Medicaid planning, the more flexibility you have.
+The earlier you start working with our Radcliff attorneys on Medicaid planning, the more flexibility you have.
 If you wait until a care need is already present, your options narrow quickly.
+One of the issues routinely encountered when you wait too long is the five-year lookback period.

 A health crisis doesn't always give you time to prepare.
 If an accident, stroke, or diagnosis suddenly leaves you unable to communicate or make decisions, someone will need to step in.
 If you haven't designated who that person is, the courts may decide for you.

-There are several legal tools that help you maintain control over your care and finances even if you can't speak for yourself:
+The good news is that a few straighforward legal documents can help you stay in control of your care and finances, even if you can't speak for yourself:

 These legal documents work together to make sure your wishes are honored and your loved ones aren't left guessing during a crisis.